shanepeckham/Microservices/README.md

 Now we will deploy our container to [Azure Container Instances](https://azure.microsoft.com/en-us/services/container-instances/).

+We will first deploy the fulfillorder container which provide us with a public endpoint which we will use to route requests to from the nodejs side car container.
+Note, this fulfillorder endpoint will be publically available, we will look to secure it in the future.

 In the command terminal, login using the AZ CLI and we will start off by creating a new resource group for our Container instance.
 At the time of writing this functionality is still in preview and is thus not available in all regions (it is currently available in westeurope, eastus, westus), hence why we will create a new resource group just in case.

 Enter the following: